Lois Gibbs Awtt Portrait

 In 2011, she turned her attention to fracking, writing about this dangerous method of mining oil and gas in The Huffington Post.
 Though Gibbs´ critics say she goes too far in her fight for environmental safety, sacrificing jobs and the economic benefits of some industries, she believes that we must put our families and the earth first.
 If the possibility exists that a substance may cause harm, why risk our children’s health?

-Now senior advisor adviser to the Health, Environment & Justice, Gibbs continues to help citizens battling pollution and toxic substances in their communities.
+Now senior advisor adviser to Health, Environment & Justice, Gibbs continues to help citizens battling pollution and toxic substances in their communities.

 Lois Gibbs grew up in a small town called Grand Island, New York.
-Her mother, Patricia Conn, said all her daughter ever wanted was “a home and a husband and children”.
+Her mother, Patricia Conn, said all her daughter ever wanted was “a home and a husband and children.”
 When people started getting sick in her neighborhood, Lois Gibbs answered the call of justice, stepping away from her dream of a simple family life to become a leader in the world of activism and environmental justice.

 Programs